paulaamaya/notebook-sql/sql-notes.md

 VALUES ( value1, value2, ... );
 ```

-If you are adding a value to every column in the table you can use shoerthand notation by omitting the column names in the query above.
+If you are adding a value to every column in the table you can use shorthand notation by omitting the column names in the query above.
 However, keep in mind that while we don't insert values into  `SERIAL` columns, they are still a column in the table so we do have to specify that we are only adding values to all the other columns only and cannot use the shorthand notation.

 ```sql
 -- the first col in this table is the id which is a serial